Long-Sequence Recommendation Models Need Decoupled Embeddings: Introduction

 To address these issues, we propose the Decoupled Attention and Representation Embeddings (DARE) model, which completely decouples these two modules at the embedding level by using two independent embedding tables---one for attention and the other for representation.
 This decoupling allows us to fully optimize attention to capture correlation and representation to enhance discriminability.
 Furthermore, by separating the embeddings, we can accelerate the search stage by 50\% by reducing the attention embedding dimension to half, with minimal impact on performance.
 On the public Taobao and Tmall long-sequence datasets, DARE outperforms the state-of-the-art TWIN model across all embedding dimensions, achieving AUC improvements of up to 9\textperthousand.
-Online evaluation on one of the world's largest online advertising platforms achieves a 1.47\% lift in GMV (Gross Merchandise Value).
+Online evaluation on Tencent's advertising platform, one of the world's largest platforms, achieves a 1.47\% lift in GMV (Gross Merchandise Value).
 Our contribution can be summarized as follows:

-\begin{itemize} \item We identify the issue of interference between attention and representation learning in existing long-sequence recommendation models and demonstrate that linear projections borrowed from NLP fail to decouple these two modules effectively. \item We propose the DARE model, which uses module-specific embeddings to fully decouple attention and representation.
-Our comprehensive analysis shows that our model significantly improves attention accuracy and discriminability of representations. \item Our model achieves state-of-the-art on two public datasets and gets a 1.47\% GMV lift in one of the world's largest recommendation systems.
+\begin{itemize} \item We identify the issue of interference between attention and representation learning in existing long-sequence recommendation models and demonstrate that common methods (e.g., linear projections borrowed from NLP) fail to decouple these two modules effectively. \item We propose the DARE model, which uses module-specific embeddings to fully decouple attention and representation.
+Our comprehensive analysis shows that our model significantly improves attention accuracy and representation discriminability. \item Our model achieves state-of-the-art on two public datasets and gets a 1.47\% GMV lift in one of the world's largest recommendation systems.
 Additionally, our method can largely accelerate the search stage by reducing decoupled attention embedding size. \end{itemize}